State Tax Filing Resources

 Agency: Wisconsin Department of Revenue

-ID: Wisconsin Department of Revenue> Online Services > Online Registration
+ID: Wisconsin Department of Revenue > Online Services > Online Registration

 The Wisconsin Department of Revenue requires all returns to be filed electronically.

-Out of business employers must file the annual withholding reconciliation (WT-7) and supporting wage and information within 30 days of the account cease date.
+Out-of-business employers must file the annual withholding reconciliation (WT-7) and supporting wage and information within 30 days of the account cease date.

 Wyoming*